logux/core/README.md

 <img align="right" width="95" height="95" title="Logux logo"
      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

 Logux is a new way to connect client and server.
-It synchronizes log of operations between client, server, and other clients.
+Instead of sending HTTP requests (e.g., AJAX, REST, and GraphQL) it synchronizes log of operations between client, server, and other clients.

-**Documentation: [`logux/logux`]**
+**Documentation: [logux/logux]**

 This repository contains Logux core components: